Dexalot/dexalot-docs/docs/apiv2/RestApi.md

     // Verify your signature (might be needed when testing) const publicKey = ethers.utils.verifyMessage("dexalot", signature);
 ```
+You may also use https://etherscan.io/verifiedSignatures to generate the signature and provide it to your bots as a configuration.

 After generating the signature a typical signed endpoint request would look like:
 ```bash